-Admission to the University of Alberta for high school students enrolled in the IB program is based on IB grades or, if a second curriculum is studied in conjunction with IB (i.e. Alberta Education Diploma), the higher of either the IB or high school grade will be used.
-An official IB transcript is required as part of admission.
+Final admission to the University of Alberta for high school students enrolled in the IB program is based on IB grades or, if a second curriculum is studied in conjunction with IB (i.e., Alberta Education Diploma), the higher of either the IB or high school grade will be used.
+An official IB transcript of final results is required in all cases.